-This Saturday, millions of eyes will be on Churchill Downs for the 142nd running of the Kentucky Derby.
-During this hallowed and dignified American event, smartly dressed gentlemen will sip mint juleps while impossibly fast Thoroughbreds run their hearts out.
+This Saturday, millions of eyes will be on Churchill Downs for the 143rd running of the Kentucky Derby.
+During this hallowed and dignified American event, seersucker-clad gentlemen and women trying to out-hat each other will sip mint juleps while impossibly fast thoroughbreds run their hearts out.
 Since these noble beasts provide us with amusement — and hopefully, hefty payouts — it’s only right that we afford them a measure of dignity once the race is finished.

-As you watch those 20 beautiful beasts gallop around Churchill Downs on Saturday, think about what their lives will be like after the race season is over.
-If you receive a hefty payout from a bet, you might consider donating a portion of it to the Thoroughbred Aftercare Alliance.
+As you watch those 20 beautiful beasts gallop around Churchill Downs on Saturday (early Vegas predictions are favoring Irish War Cry and Gunnevera), think about what their lives will be like after the race season is over.
+If you receive a payout from a bet, consider donating a portion of it to the Thoroughbred Aftercare Alliance.